chellseacarmel/chellseacarmel/README.md

 - ⚡ Fun fact: ...
 -->

-🎓 I am currently a graduate student at Stony Brook University in Computer Science.
+🎓 I have recently graduated with a Masters in Computer Science from Stony Brook University.
 I have also graduated with honors in my undergraduate degree in Computer Science and Applied Mathematics and Statistics from Stony Brook University.

-📚 I am also currently a Graduate Research Assistant at Stony Brook University and have also interned at Akai Kaeru as a Junior Data Scientist.
+📚 I am currently a Junior Software Engineer Intern at Aeyesafe.
+I have previously served as Graduate Research Assistant at Stony Brook University and have also interned at Akai Kaeru as a Junior Data Scientist.
 I have also served as an Undergraduate Teaching Assistant for Calculus 3 and 4.

-💻 I am greatly passionate about Data Science and Analytics, Machine Learning and Full Stack Development (MERN stack).
+💻 I am greatly passionate about Full Stack Development (MERN stack), Data Science and Analytics and Machine Learning.
 I enjoy working on projects which are applicative and data driven.

 🏔 In my free time you can find me reading, traveling, cooking/baking or tinkering with new technology.